Contents of this page:

 Degree Time Limits

-Students enrolled in the master’s degree programs have seven years to complete the degree requirements.
+Students enrolled in a master’s degree program have seven years to complete the degree requirements.
 Students enrolled in the DMin degree program have six years to complete the degree requirements.
-After the maximum time limit has been reached for a degree program, the student may apply for an extension.
+After the standard time limit has been reached for a degree program, the student may apply for an extension through their campus registrar.
 For doctoral students, extension fees will apply.
-In cases where students have received transfer credits and/or degree extensions, all course credits applied toward degree requirements should be earned within ten years of completing the degree.
+In cases where students have received transfer credits and/or degree extensions, all course credits applied toward degree requirements should normally be earned within ten years of completing the DMin degree, and fifteen years of completing a master’s degree.

 Unless required earlier by the professor, all course assignments, term papers, and reports must be submitted by the deadline listed in the academic calendar for each campus.
 Extensions will be granted only for causes deemed adequate.
 A written request is required and must be approved by both the professor and the Academic Dean.

-A student planning to withdraw from the seminary should report this in writing to the Registrar.
-For re-admission, the student is required to submit re-application materials before re-enrollment.
+A student that intends to withdraw from the seminary should report this in writing to the Registrar within 14 calendar days of their last class absence.
+For re-admission, the student is required to submit re-application materials before reenrollment.
 This inactive period may be included in the degree time limits.
+[For withdrawal related to an individual course, see Grading System, above].

 Transcripts are released only upon receipt of a signed transcript request from the student.
 Upon graduation, the student receives a copy of the final transcript free of charge provided all accounts at the seminary have been settled.
 Additional copies are available for a fee.
 Copies of transcripts may take up to six business days to process.